-This post is about the use of describing words/ adjectives in general, and more specifically about the use of the masculine/ singular form of a describing word/ adjective.
+This post is about the use of describing words/ adjectives in general, and more specifically about the use of feminine/ singular form of a describing word/ adjective.

-Imagine you and a male friend and are talking to someone else who doesn't know your friend.
-At some point the other person asks you: "where is your friend from?".
+Imagine you and a female friend and are talking to someone else who doesn't know your friend.
+At some point the other person asks you: "where is your female friend from?".

 Alternatively, he/ she could choose to be a little bit more formal and say:

 ¿De dónde es su amiga?

 This is a straightforward question about your your friend (a third person).
 When saying something about a third person (that is, neither you nor the person asking the question) you DO NOT need be concerned about the degree of formality in the original question.
 You can just concentrate on answering the question.

 Questions like this one are usually answered by indicating:

 - The nationality of your friend

 - The city/ town your friend comes from